centricconsulting/staruml-infomodel/README.md

 # staruml-infomodel
 StarUML Extension.
 Generates a Centric Information Model XML and HTML file from a StarUML project (mdj) file.
 Validated for StarUML version 2.1.1.
 Java source project is http://github.com/jkanel/staruml-infomodel-java.

+**Other Features:**
+* Supports LaTex and MathML formula languages.
+* Honors carriage returns in the rendering of Html (added 2015-05-15).

 ## Extension Use
+0. Install Java 1.6 or higher.
 1. From within StarUML, select the menu ```File >> Export >> Information Model Html...```
 2. Enter a target Html filename.
 It is recommended that target folder be dedicated for this purpose.
 3. The extension will automatically generate the following: